 Automated Polling / SNMP Updates

 Switch and switch port information in the database can go stale very quickly.
-As such, IXP Manager will poll switches using SNMP routinely.
-This needs to be set-up using an hourly crob job such as the following:
+As such, IXP Manager will poll switches using SNMP hourly via the task scheduler.
+You can do it manually via the Artisan command:

 The command signature is: